Muminkingl/Fixology/README.md

 ## Contact

-If you encounter any issues, please create an issue in this repository.
+If you encounter any issues, please create an issue in this repository or in [Telegram](https://t.me/RtxMumin)